hapax/hapax.github.io/assets/reality.md

 a wheelchair, or schizophrenic, or possessing a big frizz of white hair.
 In other words, they are scientific genius personified, the Albert Einsteins and Stephen Hawkings and John Nashs.
-This is not a role most of us feel invited to participate in.
+This is not a role most of us feel invited into, or able to participate in.

 Generally, scientists don't look like either of these pictures.
 And even when they do, the stereotypes don't tell us what a scientist does, or